 3.01 The chapters shall submit appointments to the president before December 1 of each year for the resolutions committee, nominating committee, and tenBroek award committee.
 If they are not received by that date the president may make the appointments.

 3.02 The president and treasurer will prepare a financial reporting form which will outline the financial responsibilities each chapter and division has to the state organization.
 This form will be presented to current chapter presidents, chapter treasurers, division presidents, and division treasurers by the end of each year.
-The materials required shall be provided by chapters no later than February 1 and by divisions no later than fifteen days following the state convention.
+The materials required shall be provided by chapters and divisions no later than February 1.

 3.03 Chapters and divisions of the state will closely monitor the amount of funds held in their accounts to ensure that the total does not exceed $5,000.00 at any time.
 Any funds in excess of $5,000.00 shall be transferred to the state affiliate.
 Such funds will be granted back to the chapter upon request when needed to carry out its programs.

 3.04 To be considered for the title of Grand Chapter or to win the Roy Zuvers Traveling Trophy, funds must be received by the treasurer at least fifteen days prior to the state convention.

 3.05 Chapters and divisions not having a member on the state board are entitled to send a representative to all board meetings.
 This representative shall have the right to speak on any issue but shall not vote.
 The representative is entitled to reasonable reimbursement of expenses in the same manner as the board.

 3.06 Minutes of all chapter and division meetings shall be submitted to the state president to provide a central repository of affiliate actions.
 This document will be sent to the state president at the same time it is sent to chapter members and will include any revisions made by the chapter.

 4.00 Reimbursement Policies.